alipouw13/appureviewbankingdemo/4-implementing-labels-and-policies.md

 ## Permissions

+Please note that this demo is scoped to the 'Retail Banking' governance domain.

 1. To create governance policies on data products, you need the _Data product owner_ role in the Unified Catalog.
 To note: Access policies can be applied on 3 levels in the unified catalog - see below for permissions required.
-    - Governance domain owner (view and manage policies at the governance domain level)
+    - Governance domain owner
-    - Data product owner (view and manage policies at the data product level)
+    - Data product owner
-    - Data steward (view and manage policies in critical data elements (CDE) or glossary terms)
+    - Data steward
 2. To create and manage sensitivity lables, you need one of the following roles.
 See [here](https://learn.microsoft.com/en-us/purview/get-started-with-sensitivity-labels#permissions-required-to-create-and-manage-sensitivity-labels) for more information.
     - Information Protection
     - Information Protection Admins